 Honeybees eat nectar and pollen provided by flowers.

 In Georgia, they like tulip poplars, blackberries, maples, holly, black locust, dandelions, dutch clovers, and privet.

 How do bees find flowers?

-There are scout bees that find flowers based on ultraviolet patterns and electric fields coming off of the flowers.
-Subsequent recruits follow the scout bees' waggle dance to find the flowers the scout found.
+There are 'scout bees' that find flowers based on ultraviolet patterns and electric fields coming off of the flowers (which is awesome).
+The scout bee will perform a little waggle dance to tell other recruiter bees when it has found flowers.

 How long to bees live?

 On average, about 40 days in spring, summer, fall, and upwards of 5 months in winter in Northern parts of US and Canada.